liquidinstruments/moku-examples/docs/api/getting-started/starting-mim.md

 ---
-title: Getting Started with Multi-instrument Mode
+title: Getting Started with Multi-Instrument Mode
 ---

-# Starting with Multi-instrument Mode
+# Starting with Multi-Instrument Mode

-Multi-instrument Mode (MiM) allows a user to use more than one instrument simultaneously on the Moku platform.
+Multi-Instrument Mode allows a user to use more than one instrument simultaneously on the Moku platform.
 Depending on the hardware and instrument combination, different instrument counts and capabilities are available in this mode.
 For example, Moku:Go supports two instruments simultaneously while Moku:Pro supports four; the Moku:Pro Lock-in Amplifier loses the PID Controller Moku:Go's also loses the Phase Locked Loop external reference option.

 There are several steps required in order to use MiM:

-1. Select the Multi-instrument Mode configuration you wish to use
+1. Select the Multi-Instrument Mode configuration you wish to use
 2. Load instruments in to one or more of the slots
 3. Configure connections from each instrument to other instruments and/or external I/O
 4. Configure the external I/O (i.e. ADCs, DACs and/or Digital I/O) with the correct settings for gain, direction, impedance etc.